kevinslin/seed-tldr/vault/linux.cal.md

 `cal -3`

-- Use monday as the first day of the week:
+- Use Monday as the first day of the week:

 `cal --monday`